mrc2rules/CAIE_PastPaperOpener/README.md

 ## Installation
 > [!IMPORTANT]
-> Apps with `.exe` file format like this app, trigger a warning from Windows and your browser, whether they are harmful or not.
-This means actual harmless apps get blocked unfortunately.
+> Apps with `.exe` file format like this app, may trigger a warning from Windows and your browser, whether they are harmful or not.
+This means actual harmless apps get blocked unfortunately (false positives).
 >
 > You can safely ignore it.
 ### Steps